 Leaving the issue of 9-11 aside, was his inference correct?
 In light of what Jesus said about loving our enemies, should Christians be pacifists?

 I don’t think so.
-In fact, sometimes the use of force is not only justified, it can be a dereliction of duty not to use force.
+In fact, sometimes the use of force is not only justified, it can be a dereliction of duty not

 First, “loving your enemies,” like “turn the other cheek,” is a command for individuals in personal relationships.
 It is not a command for governments or for individuals put in grave bodily harm.
 As individuals we should pray for our enemies and “turn the other cheek” instead of returning insult for insult.
 Such behavior demonstrates supernatural love aimed at securing the offender’s conversion to Christ.
 But those commands do not mean that we have no right to personal self defense, nor do they mean that a nation shouldn’t protect its people from other hostile nations.